TylerLubeck/battlebots/README.md

 Docker images must be published to Docker Hub.
 You can create an account at https://hub.docker.com/signup

-On tournament day, image names will be collected from participants.
-We'll then download the images and use the downloaded versions for the tournament - this means no updating images during the tournament!
 We're using Docker Hub over any internal image repositories for security, cost, and ease-of-use reasons.

 # The Tournament